nik-hil/nik-hil.github.io/_posts/2019-06-29-Design_Anchor_Boxes_in_object_detection.md

 # Lets Print some images

-We need some of helper function to create a bounding box with some representation.
+We need some of the helper function to create a bounding box with some representation.

-Combination of scale & ratio gives different size of boxes in image.
+Combination of scale & ratio gives the different size of boxes in an image.

 ```
 >>> ratios = [1/2,1,2]